Open Rehearsal / Guest Performer Guidelines:

 That's a lot of info, isn't it!?!

-The Deaf Bunnys try to cut through the noise and get to the music.
+The Deaf Bunnys try to cut through the "noise" (literally AND metaphorically) and get to a great mix.

 So, still in?

 Call or email!
-We'd love to share your talent with our fans!
+We'd LOVE-LOVE-LOVE to share your talent with our fans!

 Open Rehearsal Calendar

 If it's not booked, email and it's yours!
 Calendar updated in real-time.

 Winter 2020: Oldies Rock! w- a Sixties closer-set.

 Spring 2020: Classic Rock! focusing on Bowie, Petty, & Springsteen.